Skip to main content

 Christian Pfeiffer

 Christian Pfeiffer has lived in Weesp all his life.
-He works for the Heemschut heritage association, where he is committed to preserving monuments.
-In addition, he has been a miller since he was 12 years old, runs the Anker Weesp gin distillery with his wife, is a member of the municipal council on behalf of GroenLinks and writes history stories about Weesp on his blog iloveweesp.nl.
+He works for the Heemschut Heritage Association, where he is committed to preserving monuments.
+He has also been a miller since he was 12 years old, runs the Anker Weesp gin distillery with his wife, is a member of the municipal council on behalf of GroenLinks, and writes history stories about Weesp on his blog, iloveweesp.nl.